-Staff CPD workshops and Appraisal Targets focused on SEND 5-a-Day and Learning Scientist strategies.
-Staff training in cognitive strategies for use in lessons took place.
-Internal and Trust reviews identified low stakes retrieval takes place in lessons.
-Student voice can identify use of retrieval activities and reciprocal reading in lessons.
+Staff CPD workshops and Appraisal Targets focused on the Lionheart Teaching and Learning Principles, drawn from evidence-based research and staff utilised Instructional Coaching to support improvement.
+Staff training in cognitive strategies for use in lessons has taken place across the lifespan of this strategy.
+Internal and Trust reviews identified low stakes retrieval takes place in lessons and a wider range of strategies are used to check for understanding.
+Lesson observations also show increase in use of retrieval practice, scaffolding & explicit instruction through the year.
+Student voice identified use of retrieval activities, dual coding, increased use of mini whiteboards and reciprocal reading in lessons.